-3.16 3.29 Located in Beeston (the Main Built up Area of Nottingham), the site is located to the south of Beeston Town Centre within close proximity to Beeston Railway Station. and is the residual land left after a previous 2004 housing allocation.
+3.16 3.55 Located in Beeston (the Main Built up Area of Nottingham), the site is located to the south of Beeston Town Centre within close proximity to Beeston Railway Station. and is the residual land left after a previous 2004 housing allocation.
 The site is bounded or lined on three sides by existing mainly residential development with the railway line forming the southern boundary.
 The site is vacant brownfield which was previously a car garage and was previously a brewery of which the remaining malting building was demolished in 2012.
 The site is the residual part of a larger 2004 Local Plan Housing Allocation.

+- 1. New Homes:

-56 homes.
+- a) 56 homes.

+- 2. Connections and Highways:

-Provide attractive and usable walking and cycling routes through the site to links to the south west of the site. the new and existing adjacent residential properties to the railway footbridge in the east and the open space in the west.
+- a) Provide attractive and usable walking and cycling routes through the site to links to the south west of the site. the new and existing adjacent residential properties to the railway footbridge in the east and the open space in the west.

+- 3. Green Infrastructure:

-- Incorporate soft landscaping to act as a wildlife corridor immediately adjacent to the railway line. - Provide an adequate noise buffer to the garage site off Dovecote Lane.
+- a) Incorporate soft landscaping to act as a wildlife corridor immediately adjacent to the railway line.

+- · Provide an adequate noise buffer to the garage site off Dovecote Lane.

-1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
+Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
+Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe.

-3.18 3.31 This allocation has significant housing, health and transport objectives benefits; and only a very minor one negative effect on the heritage objective due to the non-designated heritage assets in the Dovecote Lane area.
+3.18 3.57 This allocation has significant housing, health and transport objectives benefits; and only a very minor one negative effect on the heritage objective due to the non-designated heritage assets in the Dovecote Lane area.